-Have you ever asked yourself, “Why is my computer running slow?”
-We are all “plugged in” to our computers in this day and age… so we might consider our computers a need versus want.
-However, people who work at home, such as Medical Transcription / Healthcare Documentation Specialist’s depend on their home PCs for income.
+Have you ever asked yourself, “why is my computer running slow?”
+We are all ‘plugged in’ to our computers in this day and age, so we might consider our computers a need versus want.
+However, people who work at home, such as Medical Transcription / Healthcare Documentation Specialist’s depend on their home computers for income.
 These people can’t afford any downtime on their technology.

-…both on the outside and on the inside.
+It’s important to clean your computer both on the outside and on the inside.
 You have no idea how much havoc dust can cause on hardware – it can fry a circuit.
-That means take off the cover and remove the dirt, dust and other debris from the cooling fans, power supplies and other components that show signs of dirt.
+That means remove the cover and get rid of the dirt, dust, and other debris from the cooling fans, power supplies, and other components that show signs of dirt.
 Try not to touch the components directly, rather, use an air spray or anti-static vacuum.
 The frequency will vary depending on the environment but I would say monthly to start and either increase or decrease the frequency as needed.

 I can’t stress this one enough, you must manage your data.
 External hard drives or online storage is cheap but data recovery is expensive.
 Typically, you’re looking at over $1,000 to recover data from a 500GB hard drive, and that’s a big maybe.